Since I was a little girl my passion, after writing, has been horses. Learning and sharing everything I know with you here. Happy Trails!

-- And a colt is a young male horse.
+- A colt is a young male horse.

-- Proud-cut - Proud-cut refers to a male horse that was geld after he figured out he was a male (usually this happens after 2 years of age), or the gelding procedure was not complete (reproductive organs producing testosterone left behind), so he is still technically a stud.
+- Proud-cut: Proud-cut refers to a male horse that was geld after he figured out he was a male (usually this happens when the stud is geld after 2 years of age), or the gelding procedure was not complete (reproductive organs producing testosterone left behind), so he is still technically a stud.
 He will display stud behavior but usually cannot reproduce.
-I say usually, because, occasionally enough testosterone producing matter is left behind to produce sperm.
+I say usually, because occasionally enough testosterone-producing matter is left behind to produce sperm.
 Then you may come across the geld horse that retained a testicle and is still a stud.